 Yikes!
 I had no idea what to do.
 Ever been there?

 Here’s my super quick and easy primer on what wheat to use for what purpose.

 The first point to make is that all whole wheats have about the same nutrient profile.
 They’re all fiber-rich, have healthy fats, vitamins, and minerals.
 If you want to know more details, here’s the breakdown on the nutrients in a whole wheat berry.
 That post also explains how to read a bread bag to decipher all the marketing foo-foo you’ll find trying to trick you into buying not-so-healthy bread, if you’re not at the point of making your own yet.

-When I first started talking about white whole wheat flour a year and a half ago on Kitchen Stewardship, many readers were concerned it wasn’t as healthy as "regular" whole wheat flour.
-That word "white" throws people off because we’re so used to avoiding refined baked goods as we seek a healthy lifestyle.
+When I first started talking about white whole wheat flour on Kitchen Stewardship®, many readers were concerned it wasn’t as healthy as “regular” whole wheat flour.
+That word “white” throws people off because we’re so used to avoiding refined baked goods as we seek a healthy lifestyle.
 White whole wheat is just a different variety of wheat berry.
 It’s from the hard white spring wheat.
 Other than having slightly less gluten, which affects the protein count, white whole wheat is just as nutritious as standard whole wheat flour, which comes from hard red wheat berries (spring or winter).

 As long as you’re using the whole wheat berry in your grain grinder, your baked goods are 100% whole grain, and you only have to worry about whether that’s the nutritious choice or not.
 Are whole grains good or bad for you?

 A wheat berry is just the whole kernel of wheat, bran + germ + endosperm, the way it grows in the field minus the husk.
 The top photo shows wheat berries and flour.